pagopa/selfcare-institution/apps/institution-mail-migration/README.md

     - Check that the digitalAddress is the one present in Institution
     - Check that every productId in state ACTIVE or SUSPENDED for each Institution is present in the productIds field of the respective MailNotification document

+4. check_institutions_mail_notification.py: verify if there are Institutions without a MailNotification document associated for the onboarded products

 Before launching any script remember to export the `MONGO_HOST` environment variable with the connection string of the target mongo database